2009 Guinean protests: Protest

-The opponents had decided to stage a demonstration on 28 September against the likely participation of Camara in the next presidential election, and despite the government's ban on protests, they decided to carry on with their scheduled protest.
+The opponents had decided to stage a demonstration on 28 September against the likely participation of Camara in the next presidential election.
+Despite the government's protest ban, they continued their scheduled protest.
 A crowd of around 50,000 people gathered at the Stade du 28 Septembre on the day, carrying signs that read "Down with the army in power" and calling for an end of the "Dadis show".

-According to eyewitness accounts, the elite Presidential Guard, commonly known as the "Red Berets", came in trucks and threw tear gas on the crowd at first, but later opened fire.
-In the atmosphere of terror and panic, people started running, falling and getting hit.
+According to eyewitness accounts, the elite Presidential Guard, commonly known as the "Red Berets", came in trucks and threw tear gas on the crowd at first but later opened fire.
+In the atmosphere of terror and panic, people started running, falling, and getting hit.
 Youssouf Koumbassa, an eyewitness, claimed that the troops stripped down some female protesters.
 The equipment of a French journalist was seized and smashed.
 Protesters fled the stadium and poured into the streets, where they were pursued and fired on by troops.

 After the shooting incident, soldiers were seen publicly raping women, killing people, and looting stores.
 According to one eyewitness, soldiers asked people if they supported Camara, and those who did not were summarily executed, that some women were raped with guns, and shot dead, and that civilians were beaten and old men yanked by their beards.

 The wounded were taken to hospital, where they were visited by human rights activists.
 Although many had gunshot wounds, some were found to have been severely beaten.
 The dead were taken to a mortuary, and soldiers stood guard outside.
 Relatives were called in to collect the dead.
 According to many victims' families, the military secretly disposed of over 100 bodies, as many had found that the bodies of their relatives had disappeared.
 Many witnesses reported seeing presidential guards loading some of the bodies into trucks.
 Images showing dozens of bodies lined up on the street were uncovered, and human rights groups used them as evidence to show that the death toll was much higher than government figures.

 In the aftermath of the protests, hundreds of protesters who had taken part were arrested and imprisoned without charge.